L2BEAT Bridges is a work in progress. You might find incomplete research or inconsistent naming. Join our discord to suggest improvements!

 Principle of operation

 This is a very typical Token Bridge that locks tokens in the escrow contracts on Ethereum and mints tokens on the Polygon network.
 When bridging back to Ethereum tokens are burned on Polygon and then released from the escrow on Ethereum.
-The withdrawal process includes 7-day delay.
+There is no exit delay since the challenge system is not implemented.

 Outbound transfers are externally verified, inbound require merkle proof